Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 Regardless of whether the user’s data is being migrated or not.
 They would simply be able to communicate and continue using their Office 365 email account, keeping the whole migration process invisible (in the background) to users of the organization.

-- Keep Effective Communicate Before, During & After Migration
+- Effective Communication Before, During, And After Migration

 It is the most important best practice to have effective communication throughout this migration in Microsoft 365 tenants process to encounter any error that may take place.
 Employees must be informed of the different working scenarios that might occur.
 IT managers need to manage all the licensing requirements that may happen.